melanorian/Set_up_workspace/README.md

     - Type ` git add .`.
 This will add the files in the directory to the newly created git repository and prepare the content staged for the next commit.
     - Type `git commit` This command commits all repo changes https://git-scm.com/docs/git-commit

-b) Connect your local repository to a remote GitHub repository
+b) Fill your remote GitHub repository with the code base on your machine
     - navigate to your repo list in the GitHub browser
     - create an empty repo with the name of the project you have on your machine
     - After creating the exmpty repo you will find instructions to push an existing repo from the command line